 To graduate, you must submit an application for a specific convocation (Spring or Fall), which will initiate a review of your eligibility to graduate.
 Applications must be submitted by:

-If you require documentation that shows the details of your declared program, you can order any of the following:
+If you require documentation that shows the details of your declared program, you can order an official transcript, degree completion letter or certification of degree completion.

 Your UVic student record name should reflect your full legal name and will appear on your official transcript and degree parchment.